 Another resident of Jeziorko (born in 1924) also talked about this: “Jews have a separate grave and Poles are on the other side.”
 (Jeziorko, 16 August 2017.)

 The fact that one of the graves is Jewish is meant to be corroborated by a “lay” monument (rather than a cross) standing on top of this grave for many years.
 The current commemoration was created in 1960s.

-In the Jeziorkowski forest there are currently three monuments raised on the graves of murdered residents of the care home in Pieńki Borowe, political prisoners and intellectuals from Łomża.
+In the Jeziorkowski forest there are currently three monuments raised on the graves of murdered residents of the social walfare home in Pieńki Borowe, political prisoners and intellectuals from Łomża.
 The location of the grave of 300 people from the ghetto in Łomża is unknown.
-The murder and burial of 300 Jews from Łomża is not mentioned on any plaque.
+The execution and burial of 300 Jews from Łomża is not mentioned on any plaque.

-A murder of a group of Jews in the Jeziorkowski forest was mentioned by witnesses who testified in front of the Commission for Investigation of Hitlerite Crimes in Poland in 1970s:
+A murder of a group of Jews in the Jeziorkowski forest was mentioned by witnesses who testified in front of the Chief Commission for the Examination of German Crimes in Poland in 1970s: